Top 10 Hotels in Las Vegas

 Address: 3131 Las Vegas Blvd S, Las Vegas, NV 89109

 Wynn’s latest offering in Las Vegas, Encore Las Vegas is one of the most stylish casino hotels by the hospitality brand.
-It has received heaps of praise for its design and style, particularly in common areas and the lobby.
-It’s a boutique casino hotel tucked inside its parent property, so guests get to enjoy all the goodies Wynn has to offer and then some.
+It’s a boutique casino hotel tucked inside its parent property, so guests get to enjoy all the goodies Wynn has to offer at the same time.

 What we liked: Guests can enjoy an exclusive boutique atmosphere with all of the privileges of the parent property, Wynn.
 Besides, the room rate is inclusive of parking (both self & valet).